Which Of The Lines Below Has A Slope Of Zero

 Example 1: y = 5

 This equation represents a horizontal line that intersects the y-axis at the point (0, 5).
-Since there's no x term, the slope is implicitly zero.
-Any two points on this line will have the same y-coordinate, leading to a numerator of zero in the slope formula.
-Therefore, the slope is 0.
+Plus, since there's no x term, the slope is implicitly zero.
+So naturally, any two points on this line will have the same y-coordinate, leading to a numerator of zero in the slope formula.
+That's why, the slope is 0.

 Example 2: 2x + 3y = 6